deargen/DearWXpub/README.md

 1. Download rna-seq via TCGA-Assembler tool

-  - we downloaded tool (Module_A.R) via  http://www.compgenome.org/TCGA-Assembler/index.php
+  - we downloaded tool ('Module_A.R') via  http://www.compgenome.org/TCGA-Assembler/index.php

-2. Run tcga_download.R
+2. Run 'tcga_download.R'
   ( you may have to install releative packages ) you can see the 'TCGA_DATAS' folder in current DearWXpub path.